 DSAMT has a collection of books, videos and other resources about Down syndrome available to borrow at no cost.
 Contact [email protected] to ask about availability of a certain item.

-Periodically, DSAMT hosts a conference for parents, caregivers and self-advocates - bringing together the leading national and local experts on Down syndrome to help families at any stage in their journey.
-Last conference was held on May 5, 2017.
-DSAMT is in the process of planning our next conference during 2019/2020.
+Periodically, DSAMT hosts a conference for parents, caregivers and educators - bringing together the leading national and local experts on Down syndrome to help families at any stage in their journey and educators be the best possible resource for students.
+This conference will take place on May 9, 2020 at the Catholic Pastoral Center.

 The Down Syndrome Specialist Training provides advanced training on Down syndrome and how it can affect the learning process and academic performance.
 It trains participants on strategies and supports that have been proven to be successful for exceptional learners, especially in an inclusive environment.